 Each blind or visually impaired athlete (B2) who so requires shall be entitled to be accompanied by a guide whose entry will be completely free.
 Such entry may only be made through FESA.
 Only one guide can be allocated to each blind or visually impaired athlete.

-The option of changing the runner’s name or bib/chip through our entry web site can be found in the section titled “Request change of runner”.
+7.1 There is the option of changing the owner of the bib/chip through our entry platform in the section marked “Request change of runner”.

-The Organisers reserve the right to modify the method for making runner changes.
+The Organisers reserve the right to alter the method for making changes should they deem fit.